 If we use a modifier, a word or phrase that describes something else, it should go next to the thing it modifies.

-- Conrad phoned a statue wearing a blue shirt.
+Conrad ate a sandwich wearing a blue shirt.

 (The circle was on the blackboard.)